jtminor/storyteller-public/README.md

 #### Create a New Document

 In the Format Document panel, click Apply Format.
 This creates a new Story document in your Storyteller instance, formatted as a simple demo document about color.
-The inspector should load the visual representation of the document, as well as two tables, the Format Table and the Story Table.
+The inspector should load the visual representation of the document's Format (graph), as well as two tables: the Format Table and the Story Table.

-#### Generate Content
+#### Generate Coordinated Content

+The demo document contains 4 pieces of content: a color, the color read aloud, an image of the color and a video combining these elements.
+The type and prompts for each of these pieces of content can be seen in the Fromat Table.

+Click Generate on the demo.video row to start generating the document's conent.

+Storyteller builds a semantic graph between the content based on their semantic dependency.
+So the audio of the color depends on the color's name being generated first.
+The video depends on all the other content existing, and so on.
+These relationships are shown visually on the graph.

 #### Content States and Updates

+By now the demo should have progressed to where content has been requested and received.
+The inspector interfaces uses animation and color to indicate the state of the document's content.
+For example content which has been successfully generated will become green.

+The newly generated content can be seen in the Story table, which stores the actual "contents" of the document.
+First you should see the color name, then the audio and image, and finally the video.
+Click the preview button to open media urls.

-#### Rebuild Content after Changes
+#### Collaborating with Content Agents

-#### Other Builtin Example Formats to Try
+Now lets change our initial color "by hand" and see the impact.
+Click on the text field in the Story Table containing the color name your model generated.
+Replace the color with "Aquamarine" and click Update.

+As the content updates, the content which "depends" on the color value becomes "Inavlid", as it no longer coordinates correctly with Aquamarine.
+Click generate on the video row.
+The Invalid nodes are regenerated, with now correct values and the video will be recreated with all new content, automatically by the system traversing the semantic graph.

+Each piece of Content in a Storyteller document is an Agent.
+It includes not just the content itself, but the prompts, model configurations, and memories of a unique LLM backed Agent.
+In combination with the semantic graph format system, this allows users and distributed agents to co-create documents and modify each others work.

+To learn more please see the system documentation below.

 ## Setup and Installation